alokVishu/jetstrap/README.md

 [![Total Downloads](https://poser.pugx.org/alok-vishu/jetstrap/downloads)](//packagist.org/packages/alok-vishu/jetstrap)
 [![License](https://poser.pugx.org/alok-vishu/jetstrap/license)](//packagist.org/packages/alok-vishu/jetstrap)

+##### Specially customized Laravel jetstream's scaffolding for [Vuexy-html-laravel-template](https://themeforest.net/item/vuexy-vuejs-html-laravel-admin-dashboard-template/23328599).

 ## Description
+Laravel Jetstream is designed using Tailwind CSS and offers your choice of Livewire or Inertia scaffolding.
+We have remove the Tailwind css dependency and modify the Livewire scaffolding as per our template theme. ==Please note we have not provided Inertia  scaffolding yet.==

 Jetstrap is a lightweight laravel 8 package that focuses on the `VIEW` side of [Jetstream](https://github.com/laravel/jetstream) package installed in your Laravel application, so when a swap is performed, the `Action`, `MODEL`, `CONTROLLER`, `Component` and `Action` classes of your project is still 100% handled by Laravel development team with no added layer of complexity.